MCMainiac/WebConsole-Client/README.md

 # WebConsole Client by MCMainiac
-This is the client (php version) of WebConsole.
+This is the PHP client of WebConsole.

 [Original Bukkit post](https://dev.bukkit.org/bukkit-plugins/webconsole/)